The Myth of Sisyphus and Other Essays by Albert Camus

 Hand tooled in gold.
 Hand printed endpapers with leather joint to panel doublures.

-Camus' philosopical essay compares the absurdity of man's life with the Sisyphus, a figure of Greek mythology, who was condemned to repeat
+Camus' philosophical essay compares the absurdity of man's life with the Sisyphus, a figure of Greek mythology, who was condemned to repeat

 forever the same meaningless task of pushing a boulder up a mountain, only to see it roll down again.